Elements that Help You Stand Out

 Listen to chemists and other scientific professionals share new developments in chemistry and talk about their experiences in the chemistry industry.

-The dedicated laboratory spaces for chemistry provide an excellent learning environment, with open-concept labs rich with technology.
+The dedicated laboratory spaces in Euler Science Complex for chemistry provide an excellent learning environment, with open-concept labs rich with technology.
 The project-oriented lab exercises and research projects provide students with hands-on experience with cutting-edge technology used to investigate real-world problems.

 Additionally, the 1,064 square foot chemical instrumentation laboratory houses an impressive selection of American Chemistry Society (ACS) standard analytical tools which are dedicated solely for undergraduate use.